 Electricity will be provided by Hydro-Québec.
 A 315 kV electrical transport line (L3176), owned by Hydro-Québec, runs North-South over the eastern side of the Rose Property.
 It runs over the planned open pit.
-The portion running over the open pit will be rerouted to allow open pit operation.
-Critical Elements and Hydro-Québec have signed an agreement to conduct a technical study for the supply of electricity to the mine and the rerouting of the power line.
-In a previous study Hydro-Québec provided costs for preparation work in supplying electrical power and for the rerouting of the power line which is to be incurred by the mine.
-These costs were incorporated in the FS.
-The schedule of the power line relocation fits with Critical Elements construction schedule such that electrical power will be available from the main grid in time for the mill commissioning and start-up.
-The 315kV power line reroute will total 4.2 km.
+The portion running over the open pit representing 4.2 km will be rerouted to allow open pit operation.